 If you’re a business owner who ships regularly, you know how important it is for your customers to receive their shipments in a timely fashion.
 Changes in the transportation industry over the past few decades have created the expectation in consumers that their goods will be delivered quickly.
 Failure to do so puts your company’s reputation at risk and threatens your bottom line.

-Even if you’re not a business owner, it’s important to know what to expect when you either request something delivered or need something shipped.
+Even if you’re not a business owner, it’s important to know what to expect when you either request a delivery or need to ship items.
 The delivery process is not the same across the board.
 There are a variety of factors that can affect the way your shipment is handled and the speed at which it is delivered.
-Being aware of these variables will allow you to plan your shipments better and avoid any unwelcome surprises during the process.
+Being aware of these variables will allow you to plan your shipments better, see anticipated delivery dates, and avoid any unwelcome surprises during the process.

 How Do Shipping Zones Work?

 Shipping zones are the way carriers measure the distance from a departure location to a truck’s destination.
-When people first hear the phrase, they assume that it means a fixed system of zones spread throughout the United States, not all that dissimilar from ZIP codes.
+When people first hear the phrase, they assume that it means a fixed system of zones spread throughout the United States, not all that dissimilar from ZIP or postal codes.
 This isn’t the case.
-Shipping zones are subjective, meaning that they unique to each shipment.
+Shipping zones are subjective, which means they’re unique to each shipment.

 Zones are categorized from Zone 1 to Zone 8.
 All freight departs from Zone 1, no matter where it is located within the United States.
 The number of the zone increases with geographic distance from the departure point.
 For example, if a truck were to depart from Los Angeles, it would be considered Zone 1, and New York would be considered Zone 8.